Josefinekihlstrom/LauraDay/TESTING.md

     Instead, a toast message appears displaying a 404 error.

 ### Blog page
-- In the blog posts sections:
+- In the blog posts column:
     - Click on the blog post heading text to see that it links to the 'Post Details' page of the chosen blog post.
     - Click on the blog post body text to see that it links to the 'Post Details' page of the chosen blog post.
     - *(When logged in as superuser)* Click on the 'Edit' link to see that it links to the 'Edit Post' page of the chosen blog post.
     - *(When logged in as superuser)* Click on the 'Remove' link too see that it links to the 'Delete Post' page displaying the chosen blog post to delete.
     - *(When not logged in or logged in as a regular user)* Make sure the Edit and Remove links are not displayed.
     - Make sure the number of comments are displayed in the down right of each blog post.
-- In the sidebar section:
+- In the sidebar column:
     - *(When logged in as superuser)* Click on the 'Add Post' button to see that it links to the 'Add Post' page.
     - *(When not logged in or logged in as a regular user)* Make sure the 'Add Post' button is not displayed.
     - Click on the Instagram icon to see that it links to the Instagram page in a new tab.